-If you’re new to paracord knots and you want to learn how to do it, I come to your aid with this article that will teach you how to tie paracord knots, step-by-step.
+If you’re new to paracord knots and you want to learn how to do them, I come to your aid with this article that will teach you how to tie paracord knots, step-by-step.

 There are many ways to tie a paracord knot and it has many uses.
 For instance, you can make bracelets that can be very handy in emergency situations.
 Check my previous article on how to make Paracord bracelets.